-A levels: Students should have a GCSE grade B or 6 in the subject they are looking to study at Sixth Form.
-The exceptions are A levels that have not been taken at GCSE level (e.g. Psychology; Media Studies; Sociology).
+A levels: Students should have a GCSE grade 6 in the subject they are looking to study at Sixth Form.
+The exceptions are A levels that have not been taken at GCSE level (e.g. Psychology; Media Studies; Philosophy; Politics Sociology).
 For these courses we will use the most appropriate GCSE qualification to make a decision.
-For example, GCSE Maths grade 6 to study Psychology and English Language grade 6 to study Media Studies and Sociology.
+For example, GCSE Maths grade 6 to study Psychology and GCSE English grade 6 to study Media Studies, Philosophy, Politics and Sociology.

-Any student with grades below the minimum entry requirements for 6th form can be considered for the 'Pre A Level Programme'.
-This is a one year package of courses that provides students with the opportunity to achieve higher English and Maths grades whilst at the same time picking up a number of additional qualifications in Media Studies, ICT, sports leadership and employability skills.
+Any student with grades below the minimum entry requirements for Level 3 course can be considered for the 'Access course'.
+This is a one-year package of courses that provides students with the opportunity to achieve higher grades in English and Maths GCSE whilst at the same time picking up a number of additional qualifications in areas such as Public Services, sports leadership and employability skills.